William Brocius: Shot in face

 On May 25, 1881, Brocius was drinking heavily in Galeyville with his friend of several months and Lincoln County War veteran Jim Wallace and eight or nine other cowboys.
 Wallace insulted Brocius' friend and ally, Tombstone Deputy Marshal Billy Breakenridge.
 Breakenridge ignored him, but Brocius took offense and insisted that Wallace accompany him and apologize to Breakenridge.
 Brocius threatened to kill him.
 Wallace complied, but Brocius afterward heaped abuse on Wallace, announcing, "You damned Lincoln County son of a bitch, I'll kill you anyhow."
 Wallace left the saloon and Curly Bill followed him.
 Feeling threatened, Wallace shot Curly Bill, wounding him in the cheek and neck.

 Deputy Breakenridge arrested Wallace, but the court ruled he acted in self-defense.
-Curly Bill may have first met Pony Diehl around this time, as well.
-Diehl was implicated in several Cowboy criminal activities later on.

 Shooting of the Haslett brothers

 In July 1881, Bill Leonard and Harry Head attempted to rob William and Isaac Haslett's general store in Hachita, New Mexico.
 The Haslett brothers killed Leonard and Head during the hold-up.
 Some modern researchers state that Brocius and friend Johnny Ringo rode to New Mexico to avenge their friends' deaths and killed both Haslett brothers.
-However, no witnesses to this crime were found nor to Curly Bill's involvement in the Hasletts' death.
+However, no witnesses to this crime were found, nor to Curly Bill's involvement in the Hasletts' death.

 Four months after Brocius was shot, on October 6, 1881, George Parsons rode through the McLaury brothers' ranch in Sulphur Springs Valley as part of an Indian scouting party, and noted that Brocius had not yet fully recovered from his wound, but was well enough to ride.
 For this reason, many historians doubt that Brocius took part in killing William and Isaac Haslett.

 Participation in Skeleton Canyon Massacre

 In July, some reports say that Brocius ambushed a Mexican trail herd in the Skeleton Canyon Massacre.
 Six vaqueros were killed and the remainder captured, then possibly tortured and murdered.
-Curly Bill reportedly sold the stolen Mexican beef to Newman Haynes Clanton the next month.
-When Old Man Clanton was herding the beef on the trail to Tombstone, he and four others were ambushed in the Guadalupe Canyon Massacre and murdered by Mexicans.
+Curly Bill reportedly sold the stolen Mexican cattle to Newman Haynes Clanton the next month.
+When Old Man Clanton was herding the cattle on the trail to Tombstone, four others and he were ambushed in the Guadalupe Canyon Massacre and murdered by Mexicans.
 No reports were verified of Curly Bill's involvement in these episodes, nor was he charged with any crimes related to these events.

 Brocius was still recovering from being shot in the face by Wallace only six weeks earlier.
 Some modern researchers doubt that he was well enough to take part in these events.